-What are the best marketing strategies for consulting firms?
+What are the best marketing strategies for small consulting firms?
 You have three main options: First, build your network.
 Second, create content.
 Third, use advertising.

 Large firms use the same basic options, but they become more complex when applied at scale.
 How do you leverage these strategies when you run a small firm?